Photon ring autocorrelations from gravitational fluctuations around a black hole: Imprints of gravitational fluctuations on black hole images

-The images of black holes taken by Event horizon telescope suggest that black hole geometries could be inferred from the images.
 Inspired by pioneers' studies \cite{Hadar:2020fda}, we consider observed intensity fluctuations on the photon ring, which is originated from gravitational fluctuations around a supermassive black hole.
-By making use of $\delta I_{\rm obs}/I_{\rm obs} \propto 3 \delta z/(1+z)$ in Eq.~(\ref{0}), in this section, we would relate the redshift fluctuations with the stochastic gravitational fluctuations in Schwarzschild background.
+Based on $\delta I_{\rm obs}/I_{\rm obs} \propto 3 \delta z/(1+z)$ in Eq.~(\ref{0}), in this section, we would relate the redshift fluctuations with the stochastic gravitational fluctuations, $h_{lm}^{\rm GW}$.

 Since the gravitational fluctuations are assumed to be stochastic for describing the shock waves, we follow the approaches that have been widely used in the field of gravitational wave detectors for detecting stochastic gravitational wave background \cite{Romano:2016dpx}.
 The schematic diagram is shown in Fig.~\ref{F1}.